oscar-wos/AntiCommandSpammer/README.md

 Drag the compiled .smx, and translations or download the whole scripting folder and compile yourself.
 Server needs a map change in order to load translations into memory.

+### Config

+Config is simply set with the command name, and the interval frequency of how often they can do it.

+For example: `sm_w 10` - This would mean a player can only use the command `sm_w` every `10` seconds.
+Any attempt before the `10` second refresher will be nulled, and their refresh timer will be readjusted re-accordingly.

 ### Compiler

 Pawn 1.8 - build 6041